VDA5050/VDA5050/VDA5050_EN.md

 serialNumber | string | Serial number of the AGV. actions [action] | array | Array of actions that need to be performed immediately and are not part of the regular order.

-When an AGV receives an `instantAction`, an appropriate `actionStatus` is added to the `actionStates` array of the AGV's state.
+When an AGV receives an `instantAction`, an appropriate `actionStatus` is added to the `instantActionStates` array of the AGV's state.
 The `actionStatus` is updated according to the progress of the action.
 See also Figure 16 for the different transitions of an `actionStatus`.